Alex-Huleatt/BC-Frameworks/moods/README.md

 Mostly just convenience.

 ###swing()
-This let's you have a mood swing :grimacing: to a different mood. for instance, if you were in an "Aggressive" mood, and you saw a bunch of enemy units, you could swing to a "Spooked" mood, which has your running away logic.
+This let's you have a mood swing :sweat_smile: to a different mood. for instance, if you were in an "Aggressive" mood, and you saw a bunch of enemy units, you could swing to a "Spooked" mood, which has your running away logic.
 If you return null, you do not swing.
 Also, if you return the same class of mood, you will also not swing.